gabest11/lexx-ivtc/README.md

     tfm: ccccc, --++-, Q 5
     tdec: v

+Update: Recreating pp with MVTools is also an option.

 Examples: (there are many, easy to find, just few of the ugliest looking)
 * S02E01 Mantrid, at the beginning, the astronaut's helmet and face, just before descending into the shaft
 * S02E04 Luvliner, fight on the edge of Lexx's bridge